wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

           </div>
       </li>
       <li>
-        You need to Specify the VMware Cloud Services account instance or the Operations for Applications instance, as explained in <a href="#step-2-optional-specify-your-operations-for-applications-instance">Step 2</a> below.
+        You need to specify the VMware Cloud Services account instance or the Operations for Applications instance, as explained in <a href="#step-2-optional-specify-your-operations-for-applications-instance">Step 2</a> below.
 Otherwise, you run into errors because the freemium account settings do not support the configurations in this section.
       </li>
     </ol>
     </div>